danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 3910 / 1000 = 3,91 sec
 ```

-In region EU Ireland, we'll currently pay `$0,0000166667` for every GB per second.
-For 100 000 transcoding jobs, with a memory setting of `2048 MB` that would be:
+In region EU Ireland, we'll currently pay `$0,000 016 6667` for every GB per second.
+For `100 000` transcoding jobs, with a memory setting of 2048 MB that would be:

 ```
 100 000 * 3,91 = 391 000 sec